-Reading: Chen, Ping and Wang [6] Group Representation Theory for Physicists, Sect 5.2 Definition of a Lie group, with examples.
+Reading: Chen, Ping and Wang [7] Group Representation Theory for Physicists, Sect 5.2 Definition of a Lie group, with examples (click here).

 Reading: C. K. Wong Group Theory notes, Chap 6 1D continuous groups, Sects.
 6.1-6.3 Irreps of SO(2).
 In particular, note that while geometrically intuitive representation is the set of rotation $[2 \times 2]$ matrices, they split into pairs of 1-dimensional irreps.
-Also, not covered in the lectures, but worth a read: Sect.
-6.6 completes discussion of Fourier analysis as continuum limit of cyclic groups C_n , compares SO(2), discrete translations group, and continuous translations group.

 Sect.
-9.1 that follows is a very condensed extract of chapters 3 Invariants and reducibility and 4 Diagrammatic notation from Group Theory - Birdtracks, Lie's, and Exceptional Groups [8].
-I am usually reluctant to use birdtrack notations in front of graduate students indoctrinated by their professors in the 1890's tensor notation, but today I'm emboldened by the very enjoyable article on The new language of mathematics by Dan Silver [16].
+9.1 that follows is a very condensed extract of chapters 3 Invariants and reducibility and 4 Diagrammatic notation from Group Theory - Birdtracks, Lie's, and Exceptional Groups [9].
+I am usually reluctant to use birdtrack notations in front of graduate students indoctrinated by their professors in the 1890's tensor notation, but today I'm emboldened by the very enjoyable article on The new language of mathematics by Dan Silver [17].
 Your professor's notation is as convenient for actual calculations as -let's say- long division using roman numerals.
 So leave them wallowing in their early progressive rock of 1968, King Crimsons of their youth.
 You chill to beats younger than Windows 98, to grime, to trap, to hardvapour, to birdtracks.